UNC-Libraries/SCTS-Documentation/How-to-Proceed.md

 biographical/historical note typically is boiled down to one or two sentences to become the first part of the abstract, which then becomes the 545 field in the MARC record.

-The biographical/historical note should be brief--from a few sentences to no a few paragraphs.
-A narrative biographical/historical note may be warranted by the complex or multi-dimensional career of the subject.
-Often, however, this information can be presented chronologically in list form.
-Remember that the purpose of the note is to provide the researcher with a ready reference to the subject's activities so that information in the rest of the finding aid will have greater meaning.
-A statement in the series description to the effect that there is correspondence for a certain span of years, for example, is made much more effective if the biographical note indicates that during those years the subject was in school or running a business or retired and engaged in community social work.
-Emphasis should be on that portion of the subject's career to which the bulk of the collection relates.

-It is sometimes possible simply to lift or adapt a note from another source (be sure to credit the original).
-Biographical or historical data may be abbreviated when the reader can be referred to standard sources such as the Dictionary of American Biography, the Dictionary of North Carolina Biography, or to other readily available biographical or historical directories.
-Minimally, however, basic data should be included in the finding aid even when such abbreviation takes place.
-The nature of the collection may help to determine the structure of the biographical/historical note.
-Not all collections relate to only one person or organization.
-Some consist of letters of two correspondents, family papers, autograph collections, subject collections, or other forms.
+The biographical/historical note provides context for the descriptions of collection materials and presents information critical to researchers' work with the materials.
+Since the note is designed to be a ready reference aid to the researcher, it should emphasize the aspects of the biography or history that relate to the collection materials.
+When the creator(s) are well-known, the note can be brief.
+It is possible to lift a biographical note from another source and credit the source.

 To clarify your own understanding of the context of the collection, it may be useful to write a draft or outline of the biographical/historical note before you begin to process the collection.
 Wait, however, to